The lowdown (in their own words...)

 Telephone: 0151 600 8000

-Other offices: Manchester, London, Sheffield, Monaco, Piraeus, Singapore, Hong Kong.
+Other offices: Manchester, Leeds, London, Piraeus, Singapore, Monaco, Hong Kong

 What we are looking for: Academically, you’ll need at least a 2(1) and ABB or equivalent.
-We want our trainees to show a commitment to learning and the insight and awareness to understand our clients’ demands.
+We want our trainees to show a commitment to learning throughout their careers and insight and awareness to understand our clients’ demands.

-What you'll do:Due to our small intake (up to 12 trainees for 2019), there’s lots of interesting work to go around and you will be given challenges from the start.
-Your mentor will be on hand throughout to offer advice, guidance and support.
+What you'll do:Due to our small intake (up to ten trainees for 2021) there’s lots of interesting work to go around.
+You’ll work four seats and your mentor will be on hand throughout to offer advice, guidance and support.

 Perks: As well as a host of fantastic training opportunities, we also provide some pretty good perks: pension, travel insurance, buying and selling holiday entitlement, permanent health insurance and life assurance, season ticket loans, BUPA cover, and we’ll even give you your birthday off (paid).

-Sponsorship:LPC fees paid and maintenance grants of £5,000 for the north and £7,000 for London.
+Sponsorship:LPC fees paid and maintenance grant of £5,000.

 Facts and figures